 Care focuses on the control of unpleasant symptoms such as pain or nausea for the individual, as well as support, help and advice for the carer, family and friends.

-Peterborough Care homes providing End of Life / Palliative Care.
+Peterborough Care homes offer End of Life / Palliative Care.
+Lavender House holds the ‘The Gold Standards’ framework accreditation for End Of Life Care practices.

 Stays in a care home may also be short-term for a few weeks or months, rather than permanent.